Azure-Samples/aci-extract-load-transform-sample/README.md

    docker push YOURDOCKERACCOUNTNAME/loading
    ```

-5. Execute the commands below to build and push the rendering image to the Docker Hub.
+5. Execute the commands below to build and push the **rendering** image to Docker Hub.

    ```powershell
    cd ../rendering